MichaelXSChen/MichaelXSChen.github.io/_posts/2022-03-01-consistency.md

-The second construction is for transactional systems (the construction in my DAST paper[2]).
+The second construction is for transactional systems (the construction in my DAST paper {% cite chen2021achieving --file ref %}).
 Consider the following construction with two keys A and B. T2 and T3 only access one key each, while T1 is a distributed transaction accessing both keys.